What You Should Know if Your Business Is Targeted by Ransomware?

 When your files are locked, the pressure to act quickly can be overwhelming.
 But before rushing to pay, it's important to understand what's really at stake.

-There's No Guarantee You'll Get Your Data Back
+There's No Certainty You'll Get Your Data Back

-Cybercriminals don't always stick to their word.
-Even if they promise to unlock your files after payment, many businesses never regain access - or the files are returned incomplete or damaged.
+Cybercriminals do not always follow through.
+Even if they say they will unlock your files after payment, many businesses never regain full access - or receive incomplete or damaged data.

 Paying Encourages More Attacks